TakayukiNagamine/FastTrack-Workshop/README.md

 4. Specify the following:

-    -   **Sound folder**: Path to the “sounds” folder containing .wav files.
+    -   **Sound folder**: Path to “sounds” in the NWS folder containing .wav files.
-    -   **TextGrid folder**: Path to the “textgrids” folder containing .TextGrid files.
+    -   **TextGrid folder**: Path to “textgrids” in the NWS folder containing .TextGrid files.
     -   **Output folder**: Path to the folder where you wish to save the outputs.
 You could specify an existing location or create one by typing it there.